 - Issue a partial refund.

-- Say no.
+- Say no. Case closed.

-Even though it required me to risk an additional $2 loss but I opted to have eBay send her a $2.00 shipping return label (which I’d only be charged for if she used it) figuring she’d probably spend more on the return packaging than she even spent on the $5.00 bookmark to begin with.
+Even though it required me to wager an additional $2 loss over this $5 item, I opted to have eBay send her a $2.00 shipping return label that I’d only be charged for if she used.
+My logic was that she’d probably spend more money on the return packaging than she ever spent on the $5.00 bookmark, to begin with.
 So maybe she wouldn’t even bother to proceed with the return.

 One week later…